 Applicable field personnel received training in the recognition and reporting of illicit discharges.
-This training video was approximately 30 minutes in length and was followed up with a discussion on possible findings/questions.
-Training was conducted on February 23, 2017 for Public Works employees; other Town personnel completed the training independently.
-Total number of Town of Vinton employees trained is: 89
+This training video takes approximately 30 minutes.
+Training was conducted during May and June of 2016.
+Total number of employees trained is: 76.

-Good Housekeeping, Pollution Prevention and Spill Control Practices
+Good Housekeeping and Pollution Prevention Practices

 Employees that perform road, street, and parking lot maintenance, or are employed in and around maintenance and public works facilities and at recreational facilities received training in good housekeeping and pollution prevention practices.
 This training video takes approximately 1 hour.
-Good Housekeeping and PPP training was conducted on February 23, 2017 for Public Works employees; other Town personnel completed the training independently.
-Total number of employees trained: 92
+Good Housekeeping and PPP training was conducted during May and June of 2016.
+Total number of employees trained: 77

-NOTE: All employees who were required to take this training were required to read and follow the Town's Standard Operating Procedures (SOPs).
+NOTE: All employees who were required to take Good Housekeeping and Pollution Prevention Practices were required to read and follow the Town's Standard Operating Procedures (SOPs).
 These procedures were designed to eliminate or minimize pollutant discharges in stormwater.
-SOP training was conducted on February 23, 2017 for Public Works employees.
-Total number of employees trained is : 81
+SOP training was conducted during over a 6 month time period, December - June FY 2015-2016.
+Total number of employees trained is : 71.